Exact completion and constructive theories of sets

 A \emph{universal dependent product for $ f,g $} is a family of functional relations $ \phi \colon F \to I $ and $ \alpha \colon P \mono F \times X \times Y $ over $ f,g $ such that, for every functional relation $ r \colon R \mono X \times Y $ over $ f,g $ with domain index $ i \in I $, there is a unique $ c \in F $ such that $ \phi c = i $ and for all $ x \in X $ and $ y \in Y $

 \end{defin}

-\begin{rem} Intuitively, the property defining a universal depend product amounts to say that the arrow $ \phi $ contains a code $ c $ for ever functional relation over $ f,g $.
-In an elemental category with finite limits, functional relations coincide with arrows (see \cref{prop:elemlogic}) and Theorem 6.8 in~\cite{Pa2012} proves that, in such a category, having all universal dependent products is equivalent to local cartesian closure. \end{rem}
+\begin{rem} Intuitively, the property defining a universal dependent product amounts to say that the arrow $ \phi $ contains a code $ c $ for every functional relation over $ f,g $.
+In an elemental category with finite limits, functional relations coincide with arrows (because of \cref{prop:elemlogic}\ref{elemlogic:auc}) and Theorem 6.8 in~\cite{Pa2012a} proves that, in such a category, having all universal dependent products is equivalent to local cartesian closure. \end{rem}